ShovalElhaiany/FlightSystemProject-BackEnd/docs/README.md

-Sure!
-Here's the README file for your Flight System Project:

 # Flight System Project

 Flight System Project is a flight management system that allows airline companies to advertise flights and customers to choose the flight that suits them best at an attractive price.
 The system consists of a database, Business Logic layer, REST API interface, and a client-side (Front End) built in Flask.